How Maslow's Hierarchy of Needs can be applied in teaching

 At the very peak of Maslow’s hierarchy are the self-actualization needs.
 Self-actualization can refer to the pursuit of a person’s full potential and personal growth.
 Self-actualization could mean different things to different individuals - for some it could be making millions of dollars, while for others it could be dedicating their lives to the welfare of others.
-In essence, it is the desire to be the most one can be.
+In essence, it is personal transformation - the desire to be the most one can be.

 At this level, students proactively look to reach their full potential.
 They seek higher levels of knowledge and aim to achieve higher learning goals.
 At this point, it all comes down to finding fulfillment out of what they are learning.